 What you do already have to hand is the staff.
 You have a handful of staff members tied up doing repetitive admin, stock control etc who would like to feel they are being promoted to a new role and would feel appreciated to be placed with that responsibility.
 They would benefit from automating their current roles that can take up around 70% of their daily tasks.

 Happy staff, software doing the work and direct staff cost savings for the year.
 Straight away you have a winning solution all around.

 There are hundreds of off the shelf solutions out there for businesses to consider.
 Therein lies the problem.
 100's of solutions means that there is not a singular 1 that does everything needed.

-When buying an off the shelf solution you automatically begin to bend your company to it's limitations, meaning at some point you will need to buy another to handle the areas the first system cannot.
-This then leaves you with two systems that you now want to communicate to each other.
+When buying an off the shelf solution you automatically begin to bend your company to its limitations, meaning at some point you will need to buy another to handle the areas the first system cannot.
+This then leaves you with two systems that you now want to communicate with each other.

-Straight away you have even more problems that effect you and your staff who hate the thing.
+Straight away you have even more problems that affect you and your staff who hate the thing.
 Plus, you also have subscriptions which is dead money every month.

 Return on Investment

 As a Director your first concerns will be "Will I get a return on my investment?", or "Can we afford this, realistically?"